plexoos/offline-hft/README.md

     cmake ../star-offline-hft
     make

-When make is done one should see two programs 'stiscan' and 'tevedisp' build in the current directory.
-Both programs accept either a ROOT file with a hftree TTree or a text file with a list of such ROOT files (one per line) as input.
-The simplest command to display the events in hftree can look like this:
+When make is done one should see `tevedisp` in the current directory.
+The program accepts either a ROOT file with a hftree TTree or a text file with a list of such ROOT files (one per line) as input.
+The simplest command to display events from hftree can look like this:

     tevedisp -f path/to/my.hftree.root

-To produce a set of basic histograms with track energy lost in Sti volumes one can do:

-    stiscan -f path/to/my.hftree.root

-By default, only sensitive PXL and IST layers are used in the energy loss analysis.
-One can easily specify any other volume or a set of volumes to be considered in the analysis by using regular PERL expressions.
-Here are a few
-examples:

-    tevedisp -f path/to/my.hftree.root -p "^.*IDSM_1/PXMO_1/PXLA_[\d]+/PXT[RML]_.*$" -g
-    stiscan -f path/to/my_hftree_list -l path/to/my_volume_name_pattern_list -s 0.10 -g

-Either a regex pattern or a text file with a list of regex patterns (`my_volume_name_pattern_list` in the above example) can be provided.
-It is used to match the names of TGeo volumes to select only specific physical volumes.

-*Note:* The programs expect to find a ROOT file (y2014a.root) with the full STAR geometry in the current directory.
-Such file can be produced with the following command:

-    root -l '$STAR/StarVMC/Geometry/macros/viewStarGeometry.C("y2014a")'

 How to add PXL pileup events